-- ACCESSORY BUILDING: A subordinate structure, the primary use of which is not residential and is accessory to and incidental to that of a principal dwelling unit and which is located on the same lot. - ACCESSORY DWELLING UNIT: A single subordinate dwelling unit, constructed wither within an existing single-family dwelling unit, or within an accessory building. - ACCESSORY USE: A Subordinate use associated with, incidental to and on the same lot or site occupied by the primary use.
+ACCESSORY BUILDING: A subordinate structure, the primary use of which is not residential and is accessory to and incidental to that of a principal use and which is located on the same lot.

+ACCESSORY DWELLING UNIT: A single subordinate dwelling unit, constructed within or attached to an existing single-family dwelling unit, or within or attached to an accessory building.